Gentleman1983/advent-of-code/aoc2022/README.md

-# Advent of Coding 2022
+# Advent of Code 2022

 Simple project for Advent of Code 2022.